mardi 23 avril 2024

 Eq for Fig 130 (pl 12) see fig for location and explanation of spherical triangles

 Figure 130 resembles a sagittal shot of the sky.
 The element of symmetry is the ETQ equator.
 Point S is the significator (point A in figure 129) and point R is the promissor (point A' in figure 129).
 Point Z is the image of point R at the instant when R reaches a position similar to S. AQC is the observer's horizon; ASZC is the position circle of S (incident horizon).
-PR, PZ and PS are arcs of position of the points R, Z and S. ZV is the boreal [+] declination of Z and OS the austral [-] declination of S. TO is the ascensionnal difference (AR) of S while TV is the ascensionnal difference (AR') of Z. They allow the calculation of the distance OV which must be added or subtracted from the arc KO (difference of the right ascensions of S and Z) to obtain the arc of direction whose the common equation is:
+PR, PZ and PS are arcs of position of the points R, Z and S. ZV is the boreal [+] declination of Z and OS the austral [-] declination of S. TO is the ascensional difference (AR) of S while TV is the ascensional difference (AR') of Z. They allow the calculation of the distance OV which must be added or subtracted from the arc KO (difference of the right ascensions of S and Z) to obtain the arc of direction whose the common equation is:

 KV = KO - OT - TV